nimaid/LPHK/README.md

 There is one exception to the scheduling system.
 If the script has the `@ASYNC` header, it will run in the background and will not interact with the other scripts.
 It can still be prematurely killed by tapping the button.
 If this is used, it must be on the very first line.

 #### The `@SIMPLE` Header
 This is a quick way to bind a controller button to a simple keypress of (argument 1).
-This has the equivilant code to:
+This has the equivalent code to:
 ```
 @ASYNC
 PRESS (argument 1)